 To you, coffee is best with some milk.
 On the weekends, when you can grind your coffee beans low and slow, you like to make a luxurious cup with a bit of cocoa added in.
 By combining chocolate and milk in your coffee, will you enjoy your best cup yet?

 Chocolate milk in coffee provides the creaminess of coffee you love with the chocolatey flavor that elevates an ordinary cup of coffee.
-When added to iced coffee especially, you get a milkshake-like consistency that feels like a truly decadent treat.
+Try some chocolate milk and coffee recipes!

 Let’s get started!